 How will we contact you?

 We may contact you by phone, email or social media.
 If you prefer a particular contact means over another, please just let us know.

 How can you contact us?

-If you are unhappy with how we’ve handled your information, or have further questions on the processing of your personal data, contact us at 1 Long Lane, London, SE1 4PG or by email at GDPR@granitesearch.co.uk
+If you are unhappy with how we’ve handled your information, or have further questions on the processing of your personal data, contact us at New Baltic House 65 Fenchurch Street London EC3M 4BE or by email at GDPR@granitesearch.co.uk